slitvinov/gitlog/attention/README.md

 # Attention

-The celebrated attention formula softmax(Q^T K) is easy to interpret for a single query q; everything else is vectorizing that case across all queries at once.
+The celebrated attention formula softmax(Q^T K) is easy to interpret for a single query q; matrix Q is vectorizing that case across all queries at once.
 A query asks: of a sample that landed on the best-matching key, how likely is it to have come from each key?
 Normalized, that's the attention weights.
-Take one query `q`.
-Each key's score is `q · k_i`, the projection of `k_i` onto `q` and every key collapses to a single number on a line.
+Each key's score is `q · k_i`, the projection of `k_i` onto `q` and it is a single number.
 From the query's view there is no high-dimensional space, just scores `s_i = q · k_i`.

 Slide the line so the max sits at `0`; every other key is a gap below it, `gap_i = max(s) - s_i`.
 Read each gap as a squared distance,